hb9ssb/trx-control/README.md

 The actual transceiver control is done using protocol drivers written in the Lua programming language.
-Definitions for specific transceivers are writte in the YAML text format.
+Definitions for specific transceivers are written in the YAML text format.

 This way new transceivers can easily be supported by supplying a corresponding protocol driver and transceiver defintion.